Purepoint Uranium (TSXV:PTU, OTCQB:PTUUF)

 Chris Frostad is a founding partner bringing over 40 years of expertise to his position as president and CEO.
 He led public companies in both the technology and mining and metals industries.

-Throughout his career, Frostad has been instrumental in the development and building of a variety of high-growth, early-stage, public and private companies.
+Throughout his career, Frostad has been instrumental in building a variety of high-growth, early-stage, public and private companies.

 Before Purepoint, he held numerous senior positions in the technology industry including CEO-in-residence of a Toronto-based venture capital firm.
 Frostad is a chartered accountant and a chartered professional accountant who began his career in international taxation with Deloitte.